senilio/esxi_overview/README.md

 # ESXi overview

 ### What's this?
-This script polls your vCenter server for a bunch of information, which is gathers in a huge dictionary.
-The information in the dictionary are then used as a base for Jinja2 to generate a HTML page with details of your ESXi host(s)/cluster.
+This script polls your vCenter server for a bunch of information, which is collected in a huge dictionary.
+The information in the dictionary are then used as base for Jinja2 to generate a HTML page with details of your ESXi host(s)/cluster.

 ### Why?